open-life-science/ols-6/README.md

-# Open Life Science 4 - Elisa's copy
+# Open Life Science 6

 Welcome!
 This is the [fourth cohort of Open Life Science](https://openlifesci.org/ols-4) (OLS-4) program repository.
 This repository will be used for the issue tracker feature of GitHub.